Yolla Bolly–Middle Eel Wilderness: Geography

 western Tehama County, and Trinity County.

 The Yolla Bolly–Middle Eel Wilderness was created by the Wilderness Act of 1964, with an original land area of 170195 acre.

 It was enlarged by the California Wilderness Act of 1984, and again by the Northern California Coastal Wild Heritage Wilderness Act of 2006, for a present-day total of 180877 acre.

 Most of the area (172,998 acres) is managed by the US Forest Service and is within three national forest boundaries, the: Mendocino National Forest, Shasta-Trinity National Forest and Six Rivers National Forest.
 The remaining 7879 acre is managed by the Bureau of Land Management.
-The name is a combination of: a phrase from the Native American Wintun language of the region's Wintun peoples, Yo-la meant snow-covered, and Bo-li meant high peak; and a reference to the Middle fork of the Eel River.
+The name is a combination of: a phrase from the Native American Wintun language of the region's Wintun peoples, Yo-la meaning snow-covered and Bo-li meaning high peak; and a reference to the Middle fork of the Eel River.

 Elevations range from 2700 ft to a high point of 8092 ft at the summit of Mount Linn.

+Climate

 History

 In 1927 U.S. Chief Forester William Greeley directed the district supervisors to study and recommend areas in the nation's forests suitable for a new classification as "wilderness".
 By 1929 fourteen areas in the California Region 5 forests were proposed for this designation.

 The regulations for wilderness areas, known as the L-20, became − with modifications by Secretary of Agriculture William Jardine − the management policy for these areas.
 The L-20 Regulations used the term "primitive areas" with the purpose stated as to: